center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

    Techniques by Year.
 (Click to enlarge)

 By reviewing the top 15 techniques across the entire timeline, we can use frequency analysis to identify any patterns or anomalies.
-Nota there are abrupt increases in our sightings at different times throughout the 28 months.
+Note from the figure that there are abrupt increases in our sightings at different times throughout the 26 months.
 We do not have enough information to know definitively why these spikes occurred.
 It could be due to an increase of attacks in the wild, or a modified detection capability that suddenly started finding and reporting new techniques.
 Nearly 80% of our data is raw, meaning it has not been